-For a successful transition to occur, simply, you must act.
-Taking that first step can be daunting.
-But the good news is that with each step you take, the task ahead will seem more doable.
+For a successful transition to occur, you must act.
+Taking that first step can be daunting, but the good news is that with each step you take, the task ahead will seem more doable.

-Commit small amounts of time each day.
-Transition is a process.
-And it is going to take daily efforts to get you where you want to be.
-Your job search, the selection of your next home and logistics of your end of service move – all of these details need your time and attention.
+Transition is a process, and it is going to take daily efforts to get you where you want to be.
+Your job search, the selection of your next home and logistics of your end-of-service move -- all of these details need your time and attention.
 Don't allow yourself to be overwhelmed.
 Small efforts daily will produce successful results.

-Don’t get discouraged.
-Every transition effort might not be successful at first – especially when it comes to your job search.
-Take each step as is comes.
+Every transition effort might not be successful at first, especially when it comes to your job search.
+Take each step as it comes.
 A good interview might not lead to an eventual job offer.
 Don't let that get you down.
 Look at it as good practice and use it as a confidence builder for the next interview that will land you the job you seek.

 In short, don't let the enormity of what lies ahead paralyze you into inaction.
 Jump in and get your feet wet.
-When you take the initiative to push past your comfort-zone and take action, you will become increasingly confident in your abilities and amazed at your results.
+When you push past your comfort zone and take action, you will become increasingly confident and amazed at your results.
 Good luck with the next steps in your transition.

 Lead Star, LLC was founded by Angie Morgan and Courtney Lynch, best-selling authors of the business book "Leading from the Front," who made a commitment to provide practical, relevant and inspiring ways to grow and develop leaders.
 Lead Star teaches leadership based on Angie's and Courtney's experiences as Marine Corps officers, private sector professionals and entrepreneurs.